 Simple, clear and to-the-point food labelling on packages help manufacturers to make a deep impact on customers' mind.

 A proper and correct label is the key for a manufacturer to promote the sale of his product.

 A perfect label helps customers to take a quick decision about buying a specific product.

-If a food product is being manufactured for exported purpose, it must be labeled as per the food laws and regulations of the country where the product is being exported.
-Food laws & regulations of export country need to be taken care while labeling the product.
+If a food product is being manufactured for exported purposes, it must be labelled as per the food laws and regulations of the country where the product is being exported.
+Food laws & regulations of export country need to be taken care while labelling the product.

 According to Food Safety Standards (Packaging and Labelling) Regulations, 2011, every food product that is being packaged to sell in the market must contain a label containing following information-